mennovanveenendaal/mennovanveenendaal.github.io/_posts/2024-11-12-Data Exfiltration via Git; A Forensic Investigation. Part 2, Investigation.md

 ```
 As shown here, 169 files changed.
 The repository contained 198 files, this difference could be due to .gitignore file excluding files from uploading.

-To see the data sent during the commits I used the `git show` [command](https://git-scm.com/docs/user-manual.html#understanding-commits, and stored the results in a text file:
+To see the data sent during the commits I used the `git show` [command](https://git-scm.com/docs/user-manual.html#understanding-commits), and stored the results in a text file using `>`:
 ```shell
 > git show > ../git_show.txt 2>&1
 > cd ..